chevere/chevere/README.md

 also do manual routing and manually set the wildcard patterns for each route.
 Doing this you can create the conventional web page endpoints like `/login`, `/profile/{user}`, `/{dynamic}-{stuff}`, etc.

-### REST / GraphQL

-REST is our default.
-For the kind of application that Chevereto aims to be it needs a REST API for general operations and GraphQL could be added later (same autowiring concept).
-The idea (for now) is to have best of both worlds.

 ## Building

 After cloning this, you will need to install its dependencies which is achieved using